 In the soil, single-celled cellular slime molds are preyed by nonparasitic nematodes.
 However, they escape from predation by forming fruiting bodies.
 Accordingly, we investigated the response and effects of the cellular slime molds against Meidogyne incognita, one of the root-knot nematodes infesting and damaging many plants, including grains.
-Consequently, we have found that chemicals released from fruiting bodies have a repelling effect that is potent enough

-Chiral cell migration of Dictyostelium on 2D substrate CW cell migration to protect plant roots from M. incognita (Fig. 3, PLoS One 13: e0204671, 2018).
+Consequently, we have found that chemicals released from fruiting bodies have a repelling effect that is potent enough to protect plant roots from M. incognita (Fig. 3, PLoS One 13: e0204671, 2018).